Karrar (tank): Armament

 The main armament of the Karrar consists of a 125mm 2A46 smoothbore gun fitted with a fume extractor and a thermal sleeve.
 A remotely operated weapon station armed with a 12.7 mm machine gun is mounted on the roof of the turret.
 The main gun is able to fire anti-tank laser-guided missiles.
 A carousel autoloader is also present, removing the need of a loader.

 Protection

+Karrar Main Battle Tank in service with the Islamic Republic of Iran Army Ground Forces.

 The Karrar is supposedly fitted with latest generation of Iranian composite armor and with explosive reactive armor panels mounted on the hull and turret.
 There are also armour plates on the sides and slat armour at the rear of the hull and turret.
 The Karrar has three main types of ERA present.
 The first is what appears to be an Iranian copy of Relikt on the sideskirts and turret front, an unknown ERA on the top of the turret, and an extremely thick ERA on the front of the hull & turret sides previously seen on Iranian M60 tanks.